timashovboris/karriere-at-scraper/README.md

 ...
 kp.clear_df()
 ```

+---

 ## License

-This code is open.
+This is open software.
 It is distributed under the [European Union Public License v 1.2](LICENSE).